You are at - Jotaro's Blog / AhPek Biker / Bikes & Accessories / Brompton Accessories #18 : Minoura Kickstand For The Brompton

 Due to the luggage weight, the rubber handle grips AND the plastic bracket broke, and the end tip of the stand came back close to the tire.

 My conclusion is that the Minoura kickstand is not suitable to be used for long tours with heavy luggage, perhaps short tour (couple of days tour) with lighter luggage.
+Anyway, it's still useful when you have arrived and cycle around a city/town after unpacking.

 You may also like :